This post may contain affiliate links.

 Below you can see the adhesive hooks on our RV leftover from last year's DIY skirting.

-(When we put them on I wasn't thinking about how the ones on the sides of the slides would interfere with bringing the slides in.
-When we need to bring the slides in, we will obviously need to remove those hooks.)
+(When we put them on I wasn’t thinking about how the ones on the sides of the slides would interfere with bringing the slides in.
+If we need to bring the slides in, we will obviously need to remove those hooks.)

-As you can see, we opting for placing the hooks as frequently as possible.
+As you can see, we opted for placing the hooks as frequently as possible.
 Since the hooks are cheap, we wanted to ensure that our skirting would be secure enough to not be blown away in storms and trap as much air as possible under the RV.

 These hooks are extremely sturdy.
 I considered removing mine over the summer and had to use pliers to pull one off.
 It was so difficult to remove I gave up on the project and kept the hooks up for the next winter.